return42/sphkerneldoc/linux_src_doc/drivers/base/firmware_loader/fallback_c.rst

     set number of seconds to wait for firmware

-    :param struct class \*class:
+    :param class:
         device class pointer
+    :type class: struct class \*

-    :param struct class_attribute \*attr:
+    :param attr:
         device attribute pointer
+    :type attr: struct class_attribute \*

-    :param const char \*buf:
+    :param buf:
         buffer to scan for timeout value
+    :type buf: const char \*

-    :param size_t count:
+    :param count:
         number of bytes in \ ``buf``\
+    :type count: size_t

 .. _`timeout_store.description`:

 Description
 -----------

      Sets the number of seconds to wait for the firmware.
 Once this expires an error will be returned to the driver and no firmware will be provided.

 .. _`timeout_store.note`: